d-rep/URL-Shortener/README.md

 ### Database ###
 On your application server, you should create a JNDI datasource with the name `jdbc/url_test`.
 By default, drivers are included for [MySQL] 5.
+You will also need to update the databasePlatform (Dialect) inside the file `url-shortener-domain/src/main/resources/spring-data.xml`.

 Next, make sure to remove the H2 configuration file (`spring-h2-database.xml`) from this file: `url-shortener-web/src/main/webapp/WEB-INF/web.xml`